Your guide to Krakow Nightlife

 The strip clubs here are not like the upstanding, respectable family-friendly business from your hometown.
 They are extraordinarily dodgy and are purely designed to steal as much money off drunk tourists as possible.
 If you still really need to go, make sure you only bring cash and be very careful.

 Hot Tip: Don’t pay with a card as they will charge your card multiple times and say it’s declined or incorrect pin, but they are just putting the transaction through numerous times.

 #2 Street Girls

 If two girls approach you on the street and say they are lost or not from around here and ask you to take them somewhere.
 Unless you look like Brad Pit, run away as fast as you can.
 This is a scam where they bring you to a bar they work for, and you will be charged ridiculously high prices for drinks.
-For a full list of nighttime scams, check out our blog post with all the worst scams to watch out for in Krakow.
+Check out our full list of Krakow Nightlife Scams to watch out for.

 #3 Don’t Drink in Public